rahoul777/puck-form-widget/README.md

 The `next` recipe showcases one of the most powerful ways to implement Puck using to provide an authoring tool for any route in your Next app.

+New receipe added for custom puck form widget : which can helps devlopers to make dynamic form using puck

 ## Demonstrates

 - Next.js App Router implementation